cachiusa/device_xiaomi_veux-info/guide/ofox_bugreport.md

 # How to make a proper report of problems (or bugs)

-## 0. Before reporting any problem,
+## I. Before reporting any problem,

 1. Please first read the guides and FAQs above.
     - Why?
 Because _it is unlikely that you are the first person in the world that has experienced this problem_, so it is likely that there will already be an answer in the guides and FAQ.
 This then frees us to focus on problems that have never been reported before.